GuillaumeGermain/NLP/README.md

 Doing so, it was quite an interesting exercise trying different configurations: vocabulary size (number of words considered) and training set sizes.

 ## Step by step execution
-I first ran the classifiers with different training and vocabulary sizes to get a rough idea of the performance.
+I first run the classifiers with different training and vocabulary sizes to get a rough idea of the performance.
 Results after training on 5000 observations of the second dataset, and testing on 1000 observations of the first one
 ![Results with training on second dataset](nlp_2_results.png)